 Student voice is at the heart of the essay film.

-Can you think of any topics that would benefit from a film essay project?
+Life through lockdown would be a valuable topic of discussion for a film essay.
+Can you think of any other topics that would benefit from a project like this?

 © Bounds Green School